Hungarian Treasury 3-month bond

 NEWS BITES - BONDS

-+ In the last three months the bond has hit a new 52-week high twenty-eight times, pointing to a significant uptrend.
++ In the last three months the bond has hit a new 52-week low seven times, pointing to a significant downtrend.

 PRICE VOLUME DYNAMICS